 - Snowy Church free printable pattern from the library or the SVG file for this church

-- Metal edge ruler – if cutting by hand
+- Metal edge ruler – It really helps even if you have an automatic cutting machine

 - Cardboard – poster board works